biiiiiigmonster/hasin/README.md

 </div>

-`hasin` is an extension package based on `where in` syntax to query the association relationship of `laravel ORM`, which can replace has based on `where exists` syntax in `laravel ORM` in some business scenarios to obtain higher performance.
+`hasin` is a composer package based on `where in` syntax to query the relationship of `laravel ORM`, which can replace `has` based on `where exists` syntax in `laravel ORM` in some business scenarios to obtain higher performance.

 # Environment